Program Staff

 nedds@ucsd.edu

-Meet Nathaniel!
-He graduated with a B.A. from Denison University where he majored in Psychology with minors in Educational Studies and Philosophy.
+Nathaniel graduated with a B.A. from Denison University, where he majored in Psychology with minors in Educational Studies and Philosophy.
 Nathaniel completed his M.Ed. in Postsecondary Administration and Student Affairs from the University of Southern California in 2021.

 What I hope students gain from the Synthesis program: I hope that students explore topics that excite them, instigate passion, and find connections across disciplines to create a meaningful interdisciplinary foundation for knowledge.